Veilside: History

 In July 1995, VeilSide received the Ministry of Transportation's authorization for the production, distribution, and selling of a range of aero parts.
 Following this acceptance, VeilSide began to produce a full range of products.
 Their aerodynamic parts catalogue was originally intended for Japanese models, such as the Toyota Supra, Mazda RX-7, Subaru Impreza, and Mitsubishi FTO, although they have since extended their portfolio to include American and European models.
 VeilSide produces a bodykit called "Fortune" which replaces all body panels except the roof.
 It is currently available for the Mazda RX-7 FD3S, Toyota Supra Mark IV, Acura NSX, Toyota MR-S, and the Nissan Skyline V35/V36.
-The Fortune kit ranges from $4,500 USD for the MRS to $15,000 for the RX-7.
+The Fortune kit ranges from US$4,500 for the MRS to US$15,000 for the RX-7.
 The Fortune kit also turns Nissan Skylines into Infiniti G models.
 VeilSide manufactures aerodynamic wing mirrors and GT-style wing spoilers and also its own line of clothing.

 The company made its own wheels available under the brand name of VeilSide Andrew Racing Wheels.
 Many of their factory cars from the late nineties featured these wheels.
 As of January, 2006 VeilSide's website lists all three designs—Andrew Evolution V (18 inch and 19 inch), Andrew Golt Dish (18 inch), and Andrew Dish (18 inch)—as discontinued.

 Despite being famous for its body kits, the company also provides an engine tuning service and sometimes uses their cars to compete in time attack, drag racing and drifting events such as D1 Grand Prix.